jhenilparihar/3d-snake-game/README.md

 #### Coll 3d snake game in javascript.

 - To move the snake touch and hold arrow button.
-- You can also zoom in and zoom out the grass.
+- Pan/zoom while playing using your fingers/mouse
-- For close view check mark on POV checkbox.
+- For POV view check mark on POV checkbox.
-- You can also change tne angle of view

 Note : To gain best experience play this game in mobile.